spacotto/Born2beRoot/srcs/vm-storage-architecture.md

 [create-new-partition-table]

 >[!NOTE]
 >Since we are at the beginning of the setup, we do not have partitions and mount points yet.
-Thus, we shall select `SCSI3 (0,0,0) (sda)` to start the partitioning process.
+Thus, we shall select `SCSI3 (0,0,0) (sda)` to start the partitioning process. `SCSI3 (0,0,0) (sda)` represents the entire device.

 ## Logical Volume Manager (LVM)
 >[!NOTE]